root-hbx/Config-OhMyZsh/README.md

-# OhMyZsh-Conf
+# Config-OhMyZsh
-> OhMyZsh-Conf is a configuration of Oh my zsh based on Linux and Macintosh
+> Config-OhMyZsh is a configuration of Oh my zsh based on Linux and Macintosh

 ## Mac OS
 - My device: MacBook Pro M2, Sonoma 14.3.1